Starting in 1940, this gloomy, Saxon castle above a small town in eastern Germany was used to house the most "difficult" of the Allied POWs.

 The French officer kept walking.
 The prisoner told the guard about the lost watch and the guard alerted the other sentry.
 When the second guard got a closer look at the "lady", the deception was discovered.

 Michael Sinclair, a red-headed British captain, was one of the experts.
 The Germans called him the Red Fox and distributed his picture throughout Germany.
 He escaped nine times, twice from Colditz.

-Once he disguised himself as one of the senior sergeants of the guard, a veteran of WWI with long, flowing white mustaches that the prisoners called "Franz Josef" after the former German emperor.
+Once he disguised himself as one of the senior sergeants of the guard, a veteran of WWI with long, flowing white mustaches that the prisoners called "Franz Josef" after the former Emperor of Austria.

 He made it past the first two sentries, but the last one demanded to see a pass and Sinclair was discovered; his was the wrong color.
 Sinclair was shot in the chest during the argument, but survived.
 The guard was sent to the Russian front.